MixinNetwork/developers.mixin.one/api/README.md

 ## Contributing

 Mixin is open source.
 We appreciate your help!
 You can submit PR and issue to help us improve Mixin.

+1. Fork it!
+2. Create your feature branch: git checkout -b feature/new-feature
+3. Commit your changes: git commit -m 'Add some feature'
+4. Push your branch: git push origin my-new-feature
+5. Submit a PR and wait to be accepted